RBhargavchowdary/RBhargavchowdary/README.md

 - 👋 Hi, I’m @RBhargavchowdary
 - 👀 I’m interested in ...cybersecurity
 - 🌱 I’m currently learning ...cybersecurity
-- 💞️ I’m looking to collaborate on ...penetration testing
+- 💞️ I’m looking to collaborate on ...SOC environments
 - 📫 How to reach me ...rayankulachowdary1@gmail.com

 <!---